saxenakrati09/Whats-in-a-name/README.md

 What's in the name.ipynb contains some of the data analysis on the above mentioned data.

-notebook.ipynb is the same project on DataCamp.
+notebook.ipynb is the same project with more analysis.